STUDENTJOB BLOG

 If you like the idea of designing websites but you don't want to physically code one, UI/UX design might be for you.
 UI/UX designers work with developers on the aesthetics of websites and how users navigate around them.

 But just because it's a more artsy role doesn't mean you get to avoid numbers!
 UI/UX designers are increasingly being asked by clients to help them make more sales.
-This means using tools like Crazy Egg to track conversions, look at heatmaps, and analyse how users are interacting with websites.
+This means using tools like Crazy Egg to track conversions, look at heatmaps, and analyze how users are interacting with websites.

 Skills to develop